SkyPayBD/Docs/Headless-Api-V2.md

 1. Open your MFS app (bKash / Nagad / Rocket)
 2. Send exactly 500 BDT to one of the numbers above
 3. After payment, you will receive an SMS with a Transaction ID (TrxID)
-4. Reply to this message with your TrxID
+4. Reply to this message with the method you used AND your TrxID

-Example TrxID format: BLA38KDK2M
+Example reply: bkash BLA38KDK2M
 ```

-Add buttons or prompts for the user to submit their TrxID when ready.
+Add buttons or prompts for the user to:
+- **Select which method they used** (bKash / Nagad / Rocket / Upay)
+- **Submit their TrxID**

+Both pieces of information are **mandatory** for verification.

 ### For Web Applications & Dashboards

 Render a payment modal or dedicated section showing:
 - The amount due (bold, prominent)
-- Channel tabs or cards (bKash / Nagad / Rocket / Upay) — only show active ones
+- Channel tabs or cards (bKash / Nagad / Rocket / Upay) — **only show active ones from the API response**
 - The wallet number for each active channel (with a copy button)
+- A **dropdown or tab selector** for the user to choose which method they paid with
 - A text input field labeled "Enter your Transaction ID (TrxID)"
-- A submit/verify button
+- A submit/verify button that sends both the method and TrxID to your backend

 ### For Mobile Applications